Fleckism/SecurityPlus/My linked notes/assessment.md

 - **threat hunting**, and
 - **penetration testing**.

-Threat hunting and security monitoring must use **behavioral-based techniques** to identify infections.
-This means close analysis of the processes running in system memory on a host.
-To perform abnormal process behavior analysis effectively, you should build up a sense of what is "normal" in a system and spot deviations in a potentially infected system.
+-  use **behavioral-based techniques** to identify infections.
+This means close analysis of the processes running in system memory on a host
+	- A **baseline** is needed. aka "normal"

+# vulnerability assessment
-A vulnerability assessment is an evaluation of a system's security and ability to meet compliance requirements based on the configuration state of the system.
-Essentially, the vulnerability assessment determines if the current configuration matches the ideal configuration (the baseline).
+Is an evaluation of a **system's security** and ability to meet **compliance requirements** based on the configuration state of the system.

+- Include manual inspections but more often automated vulnerability scanner of [[security control]] Essentially, the vulnerability assessment determines if the current configuration matches the ideal configuration (the baseline).
 Vulnerability assessments might involve manual inspection of security controls, but are more often accomplished through automated vulnerability scanners. vulnerabilities, threats, and risk:

 The process of identifying, estimating, and prioritizing risks to organizational operations (including mission, functions, image, reputation), organizational assets, individuals, other organizations, and the Nation, resulting from the operation of an information system.
 Part of risk management, incorporates threat and vulnerability analyses, and considers mitigations provided by security controls planned or in place.
 Synonymous with risk analysis